 Please tune into this short video (below) which discusses the difference between Men's Brains and Women's Brains by Mark Gungor.
 It's been around awhile but is quite funny and right on the mark.
 Most men and most women deal with grief very differently and if you are in a marriage or relationship that is currently strained, it's important to keep this in mind.

 I also wish to add that I have addressed 'husbands' and 'wives' in this post and it seems all very traditional, but this applies to all relationships and partnerships between generations, men and women, same sex partners, siblings, parents and children of all ages.
 Everyone has a different way of handing stress so please keep your mind open, seek counseling if you need a little extra support --- and keep love at the forefront of everything you do.

 Here's the video.
 I think there will be something in it that would make most people laugh, and laughter is still the best medicine of all.

-Find Jack's Books highly-rated on Amazon Worldwide
+Find our healing books, highly-rated on Amazon Worldwide

 "I am Don Quixote!...
 When Destiny Calls Me, Onward I Go!"
 My first trip to Sedona was in April of 2001.
 I had just ended a ...